louisnw01/lightweight-charts-python/docs/source/docs.md

 ## Callbacks

-The `Chart` object allows for asyncronous callbacks to be passed back to python when using the `show_async` method, allowing for more sophisticated chart layouts including searching, timeframe selectors, and text boxes.
+The `Chart` object allows for asynchronous and synchronous callbacks to be passed back to python when using the `show_async` method, allowing for more sophisticated chart layouts including searching, timeframe selectors, and text boxes.

 [`QtChart`](#qtchart) and [`WxChart`](#wxchart) can also use callbacks, however they use their respective event loops to emit callbacks rather than asyncio.

 A variety of the parameters below should be passed to the Chart upon decaration.
-* `api`: The class object that the callbacks will be emitted to (see [How to use Callbacks](#how-to-use-callbacks)).
+* `api`: The class object that the fixed callbacks will always be emitted to (see [How to use Callbacks](#how-to-use-callbacks)).
 * `topbar`: Adds a [TopBar](#topbar) to the `Chart` or `SubChart` and allows use of the `create_switcher` method.
 * `searchbox`: Adds a search box onto the `Chart` or `SubChart` that is activated by typing.

 ___
 ### How to use Callbacks

-Callbacks are emitted to the class given as the `api` parameter shown above.
+Fixed Callbacks are emitted to the class given as the `api` parameter shown above.

 Take a look at this minimal example: